 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
-Disconnect the intrusion-switch cable from the system board.
+Disconnect the intrusion-switch cable from system board.

-Slide the intrusion switch toward the chassis bottom and remove it from the system board.
+4. Slide the intrusion switch inwards and remove it from the system board.

-Installing The Chassis Intrusion Switch
+Installing The Intrusion Switch

-- 1. Insert the intrusion switch into the chassis rear and slide it toward the chassis top to secure it. - 2.
+- 1. Insert the intrusion switch into the chassis rear and slide it outward to secure it. - 2.
 Connect the intrusion-switch cable to the system board. - 3.
 Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.